NewsIndian Country

 Christopher Columbus has often been widely celebrated as the discoverer of America, despite Indigenous tribes already calling this land home.

-When Columbus landed in what is now the United States, he began to take over the land and the people.
+When Columbus landed on Caribbean islands and later Central and South American, he began to take over the land and the people.

 “He kidnapped more people than he was able to fit on his ships, said Beck, "And so he put them to work as slaves in mines.
 He hunted down the women for sport and the men for sport, he murdered them, he fed them to dogs.”

-Columbus Day became a federally recognized holiday in the 1800’s, but centuries later, Indigenous people would start to push back calling it a disgraceful holiday.
+Columbus Day became a federally recognized holiday in the 1800s, but centuries later, Indigenous people started to push back calling it a disgraceful holiday.

-Shane Morigeau, a CSKT tribal member, and Senate District 50 representative, has been working to establish Indigenous People’s day and to educate Montanans about the true impact of Columbus.
+Montana Senate District 50 representative Shane Morigeau, who is a CSKT tribal member, has been working to establish Indigenous People’s Day and to educate Montanans about the true impact of Columbus.

 Morigeau says he’s now proposing legislation to recognize Indigenous Peoples day on Columbus Day.
 The choice of what holiday to honor will then be left up to the greater population.

-"I really, what I myself and so many others really want people to to, to get take away from Indigenous Peoples Day is just a learning opportunity, the opportunity to learn about true and accurate history to learn about your neighbors, your family yourself to come together and learn about different cultures … take that serious when we say we want it to be a day that represents everybody and pulls everyone together and unifies us," says Morigeau.
+"I really, what I myself and so many others really want people to, to get take away from Indigenous Peoples Day is just a learning opportunity, the opportunity to learn about true and accurate history to learn about your neighbors, your family yourself to come together and learn about different cultures … take that serious when we say we want it to be a day that represents everybody and pulls everyone together and unifies us." - Montana Senate District 50 representative and CSKT tribal member Shane Morigeau

-Approximately 2 dozen states do not celebrate Indigenous Peoples day, it is still widely adopted across the country and Indigenous people hope for it to become federally recognized.
+Approximately two dozen states do not celebrate Indigenous Peoples day which is still widely adopted across the country.
+Indigenous people hope for it to become federally recognized.